Bill de Blasio: 2013 election

 On January 27, 2013, de Blasio announced his candidacy for mayor of New York City in the fall election.
 The Democratic primary race included nine candidates, among them Council Speaker Christine Quinn, former U.S. Representative Anthony Weiner, and former New York City Comptroller and 2009 mayoral nominee Bill Thompson.
 After Weiner joined the race in April, early polls showed de Blasio in fourth or fifth place.
 Despite his poor starting position, de Blasio gained the endorsements of major Democratic clubs, such as the Barack Obama Democratic Club of Upper Manhattan, and New York City's largest trade union, SEIU Local 1199.
 Celebrities such as Alec Baldwin and Sarah Jessica Parker endorsed him, as did prominent politicians such as former Vermont Governor Howard Dean and U.S. Congresswoman Yvette Clarke.
 By August, singer Harry Belafonte and actress Susan Sarandon had also endorsed de Blasio.

+De Blasio drew attention to issues of economic inequality in New York City, which he described as a "tale of two cities".

 De Blasio gained media attention during the campaign when he and a dozen others, including city councillor Stephen Levin, were arrested while protesting the closing of Long Island College Hospital.
 De Blasio and Levin were released a few hours later with disorderly conduct summonses.
 Fellow Democratic mayoral hopefuls Weiner and City Comptroller John Liu were also at the protest but were not arrested.

 During his mayoral campaign, de Blasio outlined a plan to raise taxes on residents earning more than $500,000 a year to pay for universal pre-kindergarten programs and to expand after-school programs at middle schools.
 He also pledged to invest $150 million annually into the City University of New York to lower tuition and improve degree programs.
 In September 2013, de Blasio voiced his opposition to charter schools, maintaining that their funding saps resources from classes like art, physical education and after-school programs.
 He outlined a plan to discontinue the policy of offering rent-free space to the city's 183 charter schools and to place a moratorium on the co-location of charter schools in public school buildings.